hugo2f/tiny-search-engine/querier/DESIGN.md

 ## Design Spec

-According to the requirements spec, the TSE `querier` reads in an index file produced by the TSE Indexer, the page files produced by the TSE Crawler, and answers search queriers in stdin.
+According to the requirements spec, the TSE `querier` reads in an index file produced by the TSE Indexer, the page files produced by the TSE Crawler, and answers search queries in stdin.

 ### User interface